ngallo/pic-model/draft/0.1/pic-model.md

 3. The hop context

 No hop MAY:

 - skip an ancestor
-- rewrite chain history
+- rewrite the history of τ
-- splice a branch back in
+- splice a branch back into τ once separated

 ---